Timber Lane resident reboots his legendary restaurant with a new spin for the Falls. (We’re still waiting…)

 BTW, David lives on Timber Lane (off Schoolhouse), where a sign on his front lawn used to perplex me…

-Anyway, last week a neighbor posted “LeBus to the vacant Mananas Location?” on Nextdoor’s community forum, and within minutes, David Braverman confirmed his plans to open “Le Bus Bistro” this Summer:
+Anyway, last week a neighbor posted “LeBus to the vacant Mananas Location?” on Nextdoor’s community forum, and within minutes, David Braverman confirmed his plans to open “Le Bus Bistro” this Summer (although it’s Fall now & construction is still underway):

 “…I’ve spent the last month full-time in my Timber lane test-kitchen, working on ideas, testing recipes, cooking meals for Isa, my kids, relatives, and friends, each of whom have gained roughly 10 pounds,” he said in an open letter to East Falls.